Sea-Snell/AttentionDynamics/README.md

 this repo is split into classification and translation experiments in seperate folders.
 The file structure for both is roughly the same.

+This repo has been tested on python3.7

+Run ```pip install -r requirements.txt``` to install dependencies

 ## classification

 The main files to run to reproduce our classification experiments are as follows: